peterdsharpe/AeroSandbox/tutorial/3 - Trajectory Optimization and Optimal Control/README.md

 * [Trajectory Optimization Tutorial: Video (YouTube)](https://youtu.be/wlkRYMVUZTs)
 * [An Introduction to Trajectory Optimization (.pdf)](https://epubs.siam.org/doi/10.1137/16M1062569)

-Russ Tedrake also has an excellent presentation of trajectory optimization topics on his course website for MIT's Underactuated Robotics: [see here](http://underactuated.mit.edu/trajopt.html)
+Russ Tedrake also has an excellent presentation of trajectory optimization topics on his course website for MIT's Underactuated Robotics: [see here](http://underactuated.mit.edu/trajopt.html) (Really, this whole course webpage is gold.)